ericharmeling/in-60-seconds/PITCHME.md

 @ul[spaced]
 - You send insert statement from Node 1 to Table 1.
 - The leaseholder and Raft leader replica for Range 1 are on Node 1.
-- The replica on Node 1 writes to Raft log and sends write request to follower nodes to append to Raft logs.
+- The replica on Node 1 writes to Raft log and sends it the followers to append to their Raft logs.
 @ulend
 @snapend